sunnybeta/one4all/cicd/docker/README.md

 # Docker

+## Open Container Initiative

+OCI standardizes container runtime, image and distribution specifications.
+This ensure that the container ecosystem remains open and not tied to a single vendor.

+## What is Docker ?

 - Docker is a standardized unit of software used to deploy applications.
 Containers package up all the code and dependencies for an app so it can be used on any server.
 - Docker only virtualizes the application layer and uses the kernel of the host.
 - Containers work in isolation and can perform tasks independent of other containers.